Ren (Star Wars): The Rise of Kylo Ren (2019–2020)

 Years later, while preparing to loot a village on Varnak, Ren is contacted by Solo (on the recommendation of Snoke) shortly after the destruction of the latter's Jedi Temple and an apparent attempt on his life by Skywalker, after Solo retrieves Ren's old mask from Elphrona to contact him, and telling him to meet the Knights there.
 On Varnak, Ren and his Knights met with Solo in a cantina.
 Realizing his new mask makes Solo feel nervous, Ren takes it off before informing Solo that he would only be accepted in the Knights if he caused "a good death", to which Solo responds with a claim of having killed one of the three fellow students of Skywalker's pursuing, which Ren doubts and ultimately finds to have been a death in self-defence caused by the student in question, Hennix, expressing doubt in Solo's willingness to join their ranks.

 While deeming the death as not good enough for membership, as Snoke had vouched for Solo, Ren allows him to accompany the Knights anyway on a mission to the Minemoon of Mimban in search of a relic called a Mindsplinter, gifting him a set of black clothes.
 Intercepted by a group of miners and learning of the artefact's location with Solo's assistance, Ren and his Knights massacre the miners, shocking Solo, as his pursers Voe and Tai arrive, having followed him through the Force.
 Voe attacks the Knights, while Tai reasons with Solo over his decision to leave.
 Witnessing this, Ren snaps Tai's neck, killing him, and telling Solo that Snoke was wrong about him.
 Enraged, Ben duels Ren before impaling him, providing him the "good death" he asked for.
-After knighting Voe with Ren's lightsaber, Solo turns to find the Knights bowing before him, recognizing him as their new leader.
+After killing Voe with Ren's lightsaber, Solo turns to find the Knights bowing before him, recognizing him as their new leader.